-405 7.3 Transition Measures and Time Period for Change Implementation
+7.3 Transition Measures and Time Period for Change Implementation

-406 It is recommended for regulatory authorities to allow a reasonable transition period for 407 manufacturers to transition from the old version to the new version.
-During such transition period, 408 import and/or sales/distribution of both versions should be allowed to facilitate smooth 409 transition as well as ensure supply continuity.
-Both versions of the medical device have to conform 410 to the Essential Requirements for Safety and Performance for medical devices as stipulated in the 411 Regulations.
+It is recommended for RAs to allow a reasonable transition period for manufacturers to transition from an unchanged medical device to the version/lot/model that has incorporated the change.
+During such a transition period, import and/or sales/distribution of both versions should be allowed to facilitate smooth transition as well as ensure supply continuity.
+Both versions of the medical device have to conform to the Essential Requirements for Safety and Performance for medical devices as stipulated in the Regulations.

-When there are multiple versions of a device legally available, perhaps due to marketing both or because one is going through such a transition period, it should be clear how patients/users will be informed of the version of the device they are using/have access to and any necessary information about the differences
+When there are multiple versions of a device legally available, perhaps due to marketing both or because one is going through such a transition period, it should be clear how patients/users will be informed of the version of the device they are using/have access to and any necessary information about the differences.

-Hence, the manufacturer shall ensure that appropriate mechanisms are in place to differentiate and identify the changed device from the original version based on device or manufacturing attributes (e.g. through batch/ lot/ serial number and manufacturing date), and maintain relevant inventory records on file to ensure traceability of both versions as part of their QMS requirements.
+Hence, the manufacturer shall ensure that appropriate mechanisms are in place to differentiate and identify the changed device from the original version based on device or manufacturing attributes (e.g., through batch/lot/serial number and manufacturing date), and maintain relevant inventory records on file to ensure traceability of both versions as part of their QMS requirements.
 All relevant records on file shall be made available to the RA upon request.

-424 8.0 Innovative Pathways for Changes
+398 8.0 Innovative Pathways for Changes

-425 As the technologies evolve, so do the regulatory science, RA may consider innovative 426 pathways for changes where appropriate on a risk-based approach.
+As the technologies evolve, so do the regulatory science, RA may consider innovative pathways for changes where appropriate on a risk-based approach.

-427 8.1 Reliance/Recognition
+402 8.1 Reliance/Recognition

-428 As indicated in the WHO Guidance for Good Reliance Practice, reliance models are 429 recommended for regulatory authorities to handle both pre-market and post market responsibilities 430 related to the device full life cycle, including product changes.
+403 As indicated in the WHO Guidance for Good Reliance Practice, reliance models are 404 recommended for RAs to handle both pre-market and post market responsibilities related to the 405 device full life cycle, including product changes.

-Hence, it is recommended that regulatory authorities could recognize change approvals from a reference agency in order to facilitate local access to more rapid innovation.
+Hence, it is recommended that RAs could recognize change approvals from a reference agency in order to facilitate local access to more rapid innovation.
 This may require Mutual Recognition Agreements.
-Where some Regulatory Authorities may not directly recognize approvals by a reference agency, they could still rely on evidence used in a device change previously approved by another regulator in order to reduce duplicative efforts, as well as the time and resources needed for review.
+Where some RAs may not directly recognize approvals by a reference agency, they could still rely on evidence used in a device change previously registered by another regulator in order to reduce duplicative efforts, as well as the time and resources needed for review.

-437 8.2 Replacement Reagent and Instrument Family Policy
+412 8.2 Replacement Reagent and Instrument Family Policy

 Additional innovative review pathways are also encouraged to expedite device availability for patients.
 For example, the GHWP Replacement Reagent and Instrument Family Policy expedites availability of medium risk assays onto instruments within the same family.
-Assay Migration provides a more efficient pathway to migrate a assay to a new, already cleared instrument by leveraging a limited dataset.
+Assay Migration provides a more efficient pathway to migrate an assay to a new, already cleared instrument by leveraging a limited dataset.

-The Reagent Replacement Policy is a risk-based approach that relies on the manufacturer's Quality Management System (QMS), including risk-based assessments, and criteria, testing, and internal documentation for each reagent application, to allow a portfolio or "menu" of low or medium risk reagents to be moved to a previously approved instrument or an instrument in the instrument family.
+The Reagent Replacement Policy is a risk-based approach that relies on the manufacturer's Quality Management System (QMS), including risk-based assessments, and criteria, testing, and internal documentation for each reagent application, to allow a portfolio or "menu" of low or medium risk reagents to be moved to a previously registered instrument or an instrument in the instrument family.